| Title: | Covariate-Varying Networks |

 There are several types:

-All graphs are disconnected with weight 0.
-This mimicks the GLASSO, where each graph is estimated independently
+glasso All graphs are disconnected with weight 0.
+This mimics the GLASSO, where each graph is estimated independently

 type |